blegat/SumOfSquaresSlides/README.md

 Sum-of-squares optimization in Julia
 ====================================

-Slides for the presentation "Sum-of-squares optimization in Julia" at the [JuMP Developers Meetup](http://www.juliaopt.org/developersmeetup/).
+Slides for the different presentations on [SumOfSquares.jl](https://github.com/jump-dev/SumOfSquares.jl).